isomerpages/moe-cjc/_about-us/Principal's Message.md

 with the School Leaders made the decision to move to Punggol as it offers a wide range of educational opportunities to enhance the value proposition of CJC to current and future students.
-CJC will remain a junior college offering the two-year A-level curriculum.
+CJC will remain a junior college offering the two-year A-Level curriculum.
 It will leverage the partnerships forged with its partners to further enhance its strengths in the Humanities and the Sciences in the academic domains and further the holistic formation of students through local service-learning projects serving the Punggol